odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

         content: >-
           Your morning is at leisure to recover from your jet-lag.
 In the afternoon, you take an express train to Bharatpur, famous for its bird sanctuary, Keoladeo Ghana National Park.

-A network of paths, trails and lagoons, this is home to hundreds of species of birds.
+          A network of paths, trails and lagoons, the park is home to hundreds of species of birds.
 In winter, the resident population of birds is enhanced by many species of migratory birds.
 Bharatpur is a beautiful, peaceful place, enjoyable even for non-birders, as motorised vehicles are not allowed, and it can be explored on foot, bicycle or cycle rickshaw.
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/bharatpur/hotels/laxmi-vilas-palace/